 DCA introduces another risk

-It remains to see which risk is greater.
-In fact, the second risk is greater.
+In practice, the second risk is greater.
 The stock market, on average, is going up.
 You can easily see that on the graph of the S&P 500 over more than half a decade.
-This means that every year it has more chance to go up than down.
+So, every year the stock market has more chances to go up than down.
 From a probability point of view, the risk introduced by DCA has more effect than the risk it fixes.

 Downsides of DCA

 DCA will only protect you from the risk of the stock going down during the period of DCA.
 Nothing prevents the market from plunging the day after you have finished your DCA investment.
 So, it is short-term protection.

 DCA is a short-term strategy!
 If you want to invest for the long-term, it is not a good strategy.
 Most of the time, it will not work.

 Finally, by holding a lot of cash, you are also messing with your asset allocation.
 When you started investing, you decided on an asset allocation that suited you.
 For instance, you may have decided to invest 80% in stocks and 20% in bonds.
 But now, you have a large amount of cash.
-Maybe you have 40% in stocks, 10% in bonds and 50% in cash now.
+Maybe you have 40% in stocks, 10% in bonds, and 50% in cash now.
 And your asset allocation will only be balanced once you are done investing it.

 So instead of having a fixed investment each month, you have a fixed goal.

-I think that Value Averaging is strictly worse than DCA.
+Value Averaging is strictly worse than DCA.
 It has fewer advantages and more disadvantages.
 It is too complicated and incurs too many risks.

 How to invest a Lump Sum?